GrassHopper1977/sonata-software/experiments/04.headers/README.md

 |    26    |       37      |   3V3   |	 Yes  |
 |    27    |       13      |   Yes   |   Yes  |

 You can see that, if we don't use the pinmux, the pins do not function as expected.
-With teh pinmux we still seem to have an issue with GPIO5.
+With the pinmux it all functions correctly.